Electric passenger train with snow-capped Jungfrau mountains in background, Interlaken, Switzerland

 Off-season (lower prices)

-Interlaken, Switzerland is a Moderate destination perfect for adventure and scenic.
+Interlaken, Switzerland is a destination with a temperate climate, perfect for Jungfrau panoramas and adventure sports.
 The best time to visit is Jun, Jul, Aug, & Sep, when weather conditions are ideal.
-Budget travelers can explore from $136/day, while mid-range trips average $318/day.
+Budget travel costs around $148/day, while mid-range trips average $346/day.
 EU citizens need only ID.

 /day